 A Board of Directors is elected each year as the final governing authority of Faith Academy.
 At the director level, all policy decisions are made including the final budget approval, salary and fee structures, school calendar approval, hiring of the school Superintendent and the Principal.
 This Board is also responsible to ensure compliance with the Manitoba Department of Education directives.
-There are six directors on the present Board.
+There are four directors on the present Board.

 Roles and Responsibilities:

 - Setting the annual school budget and revising it as necessary.
 Note: the Parent Advisory Council should review the budget before it comes to the Board.